EZONE UWA is the largest single infrastructure investment that UWA has undertaken since its foundation.

 What is the scope of EZONE UWA?

-The scope of EZONE UWA includes all teaching, engagement with students, industry, alumni and colleagues, and research within the Faculty of Engineering, Computing and Mathematics.
+The scope of EZONE UWA includes all teaching, engagement with students, industry, alumni and colleagues, and research within the Faculty of Engineering and Mathematical Sciences.
 The EZONE UWA project will develop the desired culture and capability needed to create an environment that empowers people to change the world.

 What risks are anticipated, apart from funding, and how are these being managed?